JakubSzuber/test-project/.github/pull_request_template.md

 <!--## Pull Request summary

-Provide a brief summary of the changes in this PR=
+Provide a brief summary of the changes in this PR

 ### Checklist

-- [ ] Stakeholders approval
+- [ ] Stakeholder's approval
 - [ ] I have read and understood the contribution guidelines.
-- [ ] My code follows the project's coding style guidelines.
-- [ ] I have tested my changes and they function as expected.
+- [ ] I have tested my changes on my machine and they function as expected (if applicable).
 - [ ] I have updated the documentation (if applicable).
-- [ ] I have tested changes of the source code on my machine (if applicable).
-- [ ] My changes do not introduce any new linting errors or warnings.
+- [ ] My changes do not introduce any new linting errors, warnings, bugs, or security vulnerabilities.

 ### References (to any related issues or pull requests)